-Required Ac tivity F Recommendations and Action Steps 1.
-Pre-On-Sit te • The LEA is notified of upcoming on-site monitoring activities.
-Activities • • The MDE OSE Program Monitoring Specialist and designated members of the LEA team participate in a pre-on-site visit meeting. • The LEA team designates a secure space for monitoring activities. • The LEA team identifies student files to review.
+Required Activity Recommendations and Action Steps 1.
+Pre-On-Site Activities The LEA is notified of upcoming on-site monitoring activities.
+The LEA selects a team.
+The MDE OSE Program Monitoring Specialist and designated members of the LEA team participate in a pre-on-site visit meeting.
+The LEA team designates a secure space for monitoring activities.
+The LEA team identifies student files to review.
 Refer to the sample selection instructions.
-2. On-Site Ac tivities • areas identified by MDE OSE. • The man will be a self to obtain the self-term of the sel classroom observations, and review target area policies and procedures. • and observed with the LEA. • compliance and performance in target areas.
-3. Post-On-Si ite • The MDE OSE Program Monitoring team sends the Monitoring Report no Activities later than 90 days from the completion of the on-site activities.
-11001110100 mi ve interpresentation in the contraction of the c Action Plan (CAP). • mi ver i large comp least three (3) follow-up meetings during the course of correction.
-One of these meetings is specifically to review immediate or short-term corrective action items. • The LEA has one calendar year from receipt of the Monitoring Report to correct all individual instances of noncompliance and provide subsequent data demonstrating ongoing compliance, as defined in the Monitoring Report. • and the second of the second o reviewing samples of corrected files and subsequent files to ensure systemic correction and sustainability within one year of the Monitoring Report.
-The MDE OSE Program Monitoring Specialist reviews the CAP for • completion of CAP activities.
-This may require the LEA to produce evidence of trainings provided, training materials, agendas, etc. contains of trainings provided, training materials, agentato, etc.
+2. On-Site Activities The LEA and MDE OSE Program Monitoring teams review files for target areas identified by MDE OSE.
+The LEA and MDE OSE Program Monitoring teams complete interviews, classroom observations, and review target area policies and procedures.
+The MDE OSE Program Monitoring teams summarize what they learned and observed with the LEA.
+The LEA and MDE OSE Program Monitoring teams discuss levels of compliance and performance in target areas.
+3. Post-On-Site Activities The MDE OSE Program Monitoring team sends the Monitoring Report no later than 60 days from the completion of the on-site activities.
+The LEA and MDE OSE Program Monitoring teams develop a Corrective Action Plan (CAP).
+The LEA team and MDE OSE Program Monitoring Specialist schedule at least three (3) follow-up meetings during the course of correction.
+One of these meetings is specifically to review immediate or short-term corrective action items.
+The LEA has one calendar year from receipt of the Monitoring Report to correct all individual instances of noncompliance and provide subsequent data demonstrating ongoing compliance, as defined in the Monitoring Report.
+The MDE OSE Program Monitoring Specialist verifies correction by reviewing samples of corrected files and subsequent files to ensure systemic correction and sustainability within one year of the Monitoring Report.
+The MDE OSE Program Monitoring Specialist reviews the CAP for completion of CAP activities.
+This may require the LEA to produce evidence of trainings provided, training materials, agendas, etc.